Review: Outdoor Research Skyward Jacket

 Fully seam taped, the Skyward shrugged off hours of falling snow, and it kept out cold wind whether I was skiing a backcountry slope or riding a resort lift.
 The helmet-compatible hood adjusts at the collar and in back and has a sturdy brim—it kept blowing snow and wind off my face, and with the jacket zipped up, the collar stands tall enough to cover the lower half of my face.
 The four waterproof, zippered external pockets—two on the chest, two at hand level—are mesh for better ventilation and to make them more useful in drying gloves and hats with body heat; the left chest pocket has a mesh media pocket inside.
 One demerit: A pack or harness belt overlaps the hand pockets.
 Two roomy, internal, mesh stuff-it pockets are big enough to hold climbing skins.
 Lastly, the elasticized cuffs adjust with fat hook-and-loop strips to ensure durability.

 You can find lighter shells for winter mountain sports, but many lack the comprehensive features of the Outdoor Research Skyward Jacket.
 And it breathes so well that it feels and wears like a lighter shell.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase the men’s Outdoor Research Skyward Jacket at backcountry.com, ems.com, outdoorresearch.com, moosejaw.com, or rei.com, or the women’s Skyward Jacket at backcountry.com, outdoorresearch.com, moosejaw.com, rei.com, or REI Garage.
+BUY IT NOW You can support my work on this blog by clicking any of these links to purchase the men’s or the women’s Outdoor Research Skyward Jacket at moosejaw.com, ems.com, outdoorresearch.com, or rei.com.

 Tell me what you think.